asynts/pico-os/README.md

 #### Next Version

-  - General cleanup

-  - Accept UART via interrupt

-  - Blocking threads (if required for interrupts)
+  - Execute system calls outside of interrupt handlers and block threads from scheduling

 #### Bugs